Image Left: Fisher Body

 Check back often!

-Images Above: The GM Parts Warehousewhen it was sited at Norwood assembly in 1964 and as it exists today in its current location in West Chester Ohio.
-Currently operated as GM Parts Warehouse#2 (GMSPO) and the workforce is still represented by UAW 674.
+Images Above: The GM Parts warehouse when it was sited at Norwood Assembly in 1964 and as it is today in its current location in West Chester Ohio.
+Currently operated as GM Parts warehouse#2 (GMSPO) and the workforce is still represented by UAW 674

 and Line Speed Stopwatch